Thinking about opening a Bank of America Child Savings Account?

 Before my children were born (around the time of my baby shower), I began to wonder what I should do with all of the monetary gifts that I had received on behalf of my children.
 Should I put them into a secondary savings account under my name until they were old enough?
-Or, should I open up a bank account in my children’s names and deposit the money directly to them?
+Or, should I wait and just open up a bank account in my children’s names after they are born and deposit the money directly to them?

-The BofA Child Savings account currently has a 0.03% APY, which is certainly lower than the national average of 0.10%.
-But the upside is that the account is free, and it can easily be opened for children younger than 18 at a branch with a $25 minimum deposit.
+One of the only downsides I see in opening this account is that a BofA Child Savings account currently only has a 0.01% APY, which is certainly lower than the national average.
+But the upside is that the account is free, and it can easily be opened for children younger than 18 at a branch with just a $25 minimum deposit.

 What is A Bank Of America Child Savings Account?

-A Bank of America Child Savings Account is an account-type specifically offered for children under the age of 18.
-The savings account is jointly owned between a parent and minor child.
-Once the child turns 18 years old, the account is automatically converted into a Rewards Savings account in the child’s name.
+A Bank of America Child Savings Account is specifically offered for children under the age of 18.
+The parent and minor child both own the account.
+However, once the child turns 18 years old, the account is automatically converted into a Rewards Savings account in the child’s name.

-There are no associated maintenance fees if the account owner is 18 years old or under, and if you maintain a $300 account balance, the Withdrawal Limit Fee will be waived.
+Furthermore, there are no associated maintenance fees if the account owner is 18 years old or under, and if you maintain a $300 account balance, the Withdrawal Limit Fee will also be waived.

 What Are Bank Of America Child Savings Account Fees?

-As of May 2019, there is no maintenance fee associated with the Bank of America Child Savings Account.
+There are currently no maintenance fees associated with the Bank of America Child Savings Account.

-If you maintain a daily balance of at least $300, you can also waive the withdrawal limit fee – which is currently $1.00 for each withdrawal or transfer within statement cycle over 6.
+But, if you maintain a daily balance of at least $300, you can waive the withdrawal limit fee – which is currently $1.00 for each withdrawal or transfer within statement cycle over 6.

 Here is a list of additional fees that may apply to a Bank of America Child Savings Account: